 - Before You Start: Please note that this recipe requires a marination time of 1–2 hours.

 - Gather all the ingredients.
 Check your 2 skin-on salmon fillets for scales and tiny bones.
-To check for bones, run your fingers along the flesh surface and sides to feel the hard tips of the bones and pull them out with fish boning tweezers.
-To check for scales, run your fingers back and forth across the skin and scrape the scales with the flat side of a knife to remove.
+To find bones, run your fingers along the flesh and sides, then pull them out with fish boning tweezers.
+To check for scales, run your fingers over the fish skin and scrape them off with the flat edge of a knife.

 To Lightly Marinate

-- In a large bowl or flat tray, mix the marinade ingredients: 2 Tbsp miso, 1 Tbsp sake, 1 Tbsp mirin, 1 Tbsp soy sauce, and ¼ tsp roasted sesame oil.
+- In a large bowl or flat tray, mix the marinade ingredients: 2 Tbsp miso, 1 Tbsp sake, 1 Tbsp mirin, 1 Tbsp soy sauce, and ¼ tsp toasted sesame oil.

-- If your salmon is not individual fillets yet, cut it into individual portions.
-The typical American serving size is 6 oz (170g).
-Place the salmon in the bowl with the marinade, skin side up.
+- If your salmon isn’t cut into fillets, slice it into individual portions (about 6 oz / 170 g each) for quicker, more even cooking.
+Place the pieces in the marinade, skin side up.

-- Place the salmon pieces skin side down on a baking sheet lined with parchment paper.
-If you‘re using an oven probe, insert it into the thickest part of the salmon flesh.
-Tip: If you don‘t have a probe, I highly recommend getting a Thermapen instant-read thermometer.
+- Place the salmon skin side down on the prepared baking sheet.
+If using an oven probe, insert it into the thickest part of the fillet.Nami's Tip: If you don‘t have a probe, I highly recommend a Thermapen instant-read thermometer.

 To Serve